Drik0y/Cyclistic-Case-Study/README.md

 ## SHARE

+This phase will be critical in answering our business question: **How annual members and casual riders use Cyclistic bikes differently?**

 Now that we have the necessary data tables, we will now import them through an online visualization tool called [**Tableau**](https://public.tableau.com/app/discover) to effectively communicate the patterns and insights we found.

-This phase will be critical in answering our business question: **How annual members and casual riders use Cyclistic bikes differently?**
+Let's start with the distribution of trips per type of bike by both members and casual users.

 ### Number of Trips per Bike Type
 ![Dashboard 1 (1)](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/595ec548-52ed-4b33-9244-b0843c11306e)